grpc/grpc.io/content/en/docs/guides/flow-control.md

 ##### <u>Server side (client or bidi streaming)</u>

-In your stub methods supporting streaming add at the top
+In your stub methods supporting streaming, add the following at the top

 1. cast `StreamObserver<> responseObserver` to `ServerCallStreamObserver<> serverCallStreamObserver`